d2l-ai/d2l-en/chapter_appendix_math/information-theory.md

     return ce.mean()
 ```

-Now define two ndarrays for the labels and predictions, and calculate the cross entropy loss of them.
+Now define two `ndarray`s for the labels and predictions, and calculate the cross entropy loss of them.

 ```{.python .input}
 labels = np.array([0, 2])